anvilistas/anvil-extras/js/designer_components/README.md

 You'll need equivalent code in your custom component's html.

-When hacking it's probably best to:
-- Create a branch
+When hacking, there's no need to worry about the deno link.
+Instead:
-- bundle the javascript (see above instructions)
+- bundle the Javascript (see above instructions)
-- push the branch to github
-- go to the file of the bundle.js in github and click raw
-- grab the url - something like: `https://raw.githubusercontent.com/anvilistas/anvil-extras/main/js/designer_components/bundle.js`
+- Copy the bundled file into your theme assets.
-- replace the deno url with this url
+- Replace the deno url with a relative theme url: `_/theme/bundle.js`

+Whenever you change the local files re-bundle and repeat.